sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/troubleshooting_s3a.md

 ### `ClassNotFoundException: org.apache.hadoop.fs.s3a.S3AFileSystem`

-These is Hadoop filesytem client classes, found in the `hadoop-aws` JAR.
+These are Hadoop filesytem client classes, found in the `hadoop-aws` JAR.
 An exception reporting this class as missing means that this JAR is not on the classpath.